Lecture 2: Summarizing Data

 Outline

-This lecture focuses on the mechanics and construction of summary statistics and graphs using R.
+This lecture focuses1 on the mechanics and construction of summary statistics and graphs using R.

 Here’s a brief overview of how each data type is coded in R: